robertmartin8/ReasonableDeviations/_posts/2022-06-12-molecular-notes-part-2.md

   - We don’t need to re-explain everything in the book!
 In fact, we should think of Source notes as a collection of pointers.
 The note should just tell you what is in the Source.
   - Unless you expect a concept or idea to be particularly important for your thinking (in which case you should extract it into an Atom or Molecule), feel free to write nothing more than a minimal phrase to remind you of its existence.

-Probably the most differentiated aspect of my textbook workflow is that only 70% of the time spent making textbook notes is spent on that particular textbook.
+Probably the most differentiated aspect of my textbook workflow (compared to typical textbook note-taking) is that only 70% of the time spent making textbook notes is spent on that particular textbook.
 The other 30% is spent extracting relevant Atoms from other textbooks.
 For example, I was recently making notes on Ben Lambert’s excellent course on undergraduate econometrics.
 I had previously read a textbook called *Forecasting – Principles and Practice* that had a lot of overlap, especially on the subject of time series.
 So I kept this open in the right pane, and whenever there was a concept that was discussed both by Lambert and *Forecasting*, I would extract it into an Atom.

 Previously my notes on *Chapter 9 – ARIMA models* looked quite similar to Chapter 10: lots of text with few links.
 While making notes on Lambert’s course, I progressively extracted Atoms like “AR model”, “MA model”, “ARMA model” – though note that there is still some Source-specific commentary under “Stationary time series”.